 \subsection{Excited states}

 Excited states are an interesting case for the application of the CC.
 Not only does the Rayleigh-Ritz variational principle not apply to their energy, but there is no constrained search functional to define the 2RDM based on the 1RDM.
 Still, the energy of excited states can be decomposed into a mean-field and a cumulant part via the 2RDM and an entropy can be calculated from the eigenvalues of the 1RDM.
-A further motivation for the study of excited states are our results on diatomics (see Sec.~\ref{sec:secondrow}) that show how dissociation curves can be shaped by crossings of the ground state and the excited state, leading to discontinuities in $\Ecum$ and $\Sph$.
+A further motivation for the study of excited states is our results on diatomics (see Sec.~\ref{sec:secondrow}) that show how dissociation curves can be shaped by crossings of the ground state and the excited state, leading to discontinuities in $\Ecum$ and $\Sph$.

 As an example, we chose the dihydrogen molecule, on which we carried out state-specific CASSCF(2,30)/cc-pV5Z calculations.
-The large active space and basis set were chosen to achieve an equivalently good description of all excited states.
+The large active space and basis set were chosen to achieve an equally good description of all excited states.
 The resulting energy surfaces (left panels) and $\Sph$--$\Ecum$ plots (right panels) for the four lowest-lying $^1\Sigma_g^+$ and $^1\Pi_u$ states are shown in Figs.~\ref{fig:h2sigmag} and \ref{fig:h2piu}, respectively.
-As a further example, data for $^1\Pi_g$ states is available from the Supplementary Information.
+As a further example, data for $^1\Pi_g$ states are available in the supplementary material.

 Among all three wave function symmetries, only the ground state is single-configurational at low bond lengths.
 It is also the only state that exhibits a globally linear relation between entropy and cumulant energy.
-The curves for the excited states do not exhibit a globally linear behaviour whatsoever.
+The curves for the excited states do not exhibit a globally linear behavior whatsoever.
 While they have a few common features, the curves are dominated by discontinuities and often show vertical sections which implies that $\Ecum$ is not a functional of $\Sph$.

-Towards the lower and in a few cases towards the upper limit of the entropies, the entropy change is minimal while the cumulant energy decreases during dissociation, such that the $\Sph$--$\Ecum$ curve appears vertical.
+Toward the lower and in a few cases toward the upper limit of the entropies, the entropy change is minimal while the cumulant energy decreases during dissociation, such that the $\Sph$--$\Ecum$ curve appears vertical.
 For intermediate interatomic distances, the entropy typically varies strongly with $R$, and the cumulant energy changes approximately linearly.
-The slopes observed in these sections are typically lower than the one for the ground state, and in some cases even negative.
+The slopes observed in these sections are typically lower than that of the ground state, and in some cases, even negative.